g-oikonomou/sensniff/README.md

 Run Wireshark
 -------------
 The host-side tool will convert the frames to PCAP format and pipe them to a FIFO file.
 All you need to do is to set wireshark to start a capture, using this FIFO file as the capture 'interface'.
 By default, sensniff will use `/tmp/sensniff`.

+Go to Capture -> options -> Manage Interfaces -> New (under Pipes) -> type `/tmp/sensniff` and save.
+The pipe will then appear as an interface.
+Start a capture on it.

-Thus, in Wireshark, go to `Capture -> Options` and type `/tmp/sensniff` in the `Interface` field.
+In older versions of Wireshark, go to Capture -> Options and type `/tmp/sensniff` in the Interface field.

 You don't need root priviledges.

 The first time your run this, you will need to open Wireshark's preferences and select 'TI CC24xx FCS format' under Protocols -> IEEE 802.15.4.
 You will also need to correctly configure contexts under 6LoWPAN.